saralice/saralice-dialogue-system/docs/commands.md

 ## `@choice`

 Show choices.
 You can use multiple choices (one per line).
-When you select a choice, it will jump to the corresponding label.
+When you select a choice, you can jump to the corresponding label.

 |Parameter | Required | Type | Value |
 |--|--|--|--|